Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Assignment 4: Verification and Validation Report.md

 Shivam Agrawal ( @shivam-agr ) has contributed in:

 Vinicius Ferretti ( @ViniciusFerretti ) has contributed in:
-* Software Testability and Reviews:
+* Software Testability and Reviews